Quantifying wall turbulence via a symmetry approach. Part I. A Lie group theory: Concluding Remarks

+In this paper, we present a derivation of a multi-layer formula for the stress length, motivated from an innovative Lie-group symmetry analysis.
+We find that the inner and outer MMEs admit dilation invariant solutions, expressed in terms of the stress length and its derivative.
+Three kinds of invariant solutions are proposed and validated by DNS data, in terms of three sets of parameters: scaling exponent, transition location (thickness in layered structure) and transition sharpness.
+These parameters are believed to be $Re$-independent at large $Re$'s (discussed in Part II and III).

+A notable result from above analysis is the prediction of MVP, by substituting stress length function into the momentum balance equation.
+The solution for the mean shear for three canonical flows can be generally denoted as (hence MVP, friction coefficient etc can be obtained by integration)

-Thus, we speculate to have formulated a general framework for turbulence closure problem: searching for group-invariant properties of relevant length order functions representative of the fluctuation structures (e.g. the mixing length and some other length order functions), and then solving for the mean velocity (which has a symmetry-breaking) from the MME.
-This procedure can be extended to other mean quantities by introducing relevant order functions which possess the required symmetry and guarantee the invariance of the relevant balance equations.
-Ultimately, whether such closure solutions are true solutions need to be verified against empirical data.
-If verified, the length order function (and its gradient) is indeed the right quantity, since the order function is, by definition, the quantity displaying distinct symmetry.
-Hence, we achieve a logically consistent framework.
+where $\tau ^+$ is the total stress (for details see Part II and III).
+Thus, we have formulated a general framework: searching for group-invariant properties of relevant length order functions representative of the fluctuation structures (e.g. the stress length and some other length order functions), and then solving for the mean quantities (such as MVP) from balance equations.

-Note that the Lie-group formalism is a necessary and powerful tool for the present success.
-Only with the present formalism, an analytical expression for the mixing length is obtained, for the first time, wholly motivated from symmetry consideration, i.e. dilation-group invariance.
-While power-law form for the mixing length can be motivated from simple scaling arguments, the present formalism accomplishes two additional aspects which would be difficult otherwise: a defect-power law form for the bulk flow and a series of matched forms derived from the generalized invariance ansatz.
-Note that the ansatz requires only simple assumptions about the continuity and smoothness for describing the variation of the local group invariants.
-Finally, it is remarkable that there exist only three distinct classes of similarity solutions, associated with the dilation group of the mixing length with its prolongation.
+What does the symmetry analysis using the Lie-group formalism add to our understanding beyond making a direct postulate of power law?
+The answer is that a Lie-group formalism guarantees that the RANS equation remains invariant under the (dilation) group of transformation, and any invariant solution ansatz used here guarantees that a transformed solution satisfies the RANS equation also.
+While the power law form for the stress length can be motivated from simple scaling arguments, two additional kinds would be difficult to imagine: a defect-power law form for the bulk flow and a series of matched forms derived from the generalized invariance ansatz.
+This last ansatz is determined by simple continuity and smoothness assumptions about the variation of the local group invariants; so they are the simplest possible more generalized invariant solutions.